-Individual information resources must be separated into the above groups, for example a document management system is a piece of software with related hardware and therefore this would be represented as two resources within Abriska.
-Relationships between resources can be modelled within Abriska.
+Individual information assets must be separated into the above groups, for example a document management system is a piece of software with related hardware and therefore this would be represented as two assets within Abriska.
+Relationships between assets can be modelled within Abriska.

-4.2 Identify Value of Resources - Business Impact Analysis
+4.2 Identify Value of Assets - Business Impact Analysis